applift/rails-code-challenge/README.md

 ## Description
 Create RoR application where user can create multiple API endpoints by specifying SQL and returns query results as JSON.
 Do not over complicate the implementation.
 Just make sure you follow all the standards that you’d follow in a real project.
-Feel free to use any gems thay you want.
+Feel free to use any gems that you want.

 Please don't spend more than 3 hours on this task.
-After that time stop coding and send us the result.
-We prefer that you will use github or gitlab, and send us the repo.
+After that time stop coding.
+Use github or gitlab, and share with us the repo.

 Mock data you can find in [imports.sql](./imports.sql).

 ## Features
 As user I want: